microhq/kv-srv/README.md

 Why is this here?
 It's a method of offloading key-value storage to a backend service while keeping it in the realm of Micro services.
 It's built, deployed and run the same way as everything else.

+Why is there nothing here?
+Most of the code exists in go-platform/kv.

 ## Getting started